jontesek/python-master/entry-task/README.md

 The list was merged and checked with the aforementioned symbols and the final TXT file was created (see `cur_symbols/currency_symbols.txt`).
 The file is read in constructor, where a dictionary (currency symbol -\> currency code) is created and made available for use in application.
-But the problem is reading symbols from terminal - if the terminal does not use UTF-8 encoding, it's impossible.'
+But the problem is reading symbols from terminal, if the terminal does not use UTF-8 encoding (Windows).
+I tried to solve it but with no success.
+On Linux (Ubuntu) the symbols are processed with no problems.

 NOTE: Iranian rial (IRR) and Yemeni rial (YER) have unfortunately exactly the same symbol.
 So it was determined that in the final Python dictionary will be only IRR present.